agrumery/aGrUM/wrappers/pyAgrum/doc/sphinx/Causal.rst

 Causality is a set of pure python3 scripts based on pyAgrum's tools.

 .. note::
-    As it can be seen in the figure above, `pyAgrum.causal` module uses a LaTeX special arrow (:math:`\hookrightarrow`) to compactly represent an intervention.
-If you prefer the classical "do" notation, you can change this behavior by using:
+    In the figure above, `pyAgrum.causal` module can use a LaTeX special arrow (:math:`\hookrightarrow`) to compactly represent an intervention.
+By default, it uses the classical "do" notation.
+You can change this behavior to anything you want by using the following configuration keys:

     .. code::

-            gum.config["causal","latex_do_prefix"]="do("
+            pyAgrum.config["causal","latex_do_prefix"]="\hookrightarrow("
-            gum.config["causal","latex_do_suffix"]=")"
+            pyAgrum.config["causal","latex_do_suffix"]=")"

 **Tutorials**